mxsjoberg/michaelsjoberg.com/public/posts/a-deep-dive-into-computer-vision.md

 The human eye has several parts (listing relevant only):

-- cornea, perform inital refraction at fixed focus
+- cornea, perform initial refraction at fixed focus
 - lens, perform further refraction and can be stretched to change focal length
 - iris, allow regulation of exposure to light, both as protection and to improve focus
 - optic nerve, transmit information to brain